The SEND Partnership name has been changed to SEND Information Advice and Support Service (SENDIASS).

 Confidentiality and impartiality

-The service offered by the SEND Partnership Service is impartial.
+The service offered by the SEND Information Advice and Support Service is impartial.
 All parties involved in discussions will be treated equally and given access to factual information to inform the decision making process.
 You can find our Impartiality Policy in the column on the left of this page under the 'useful documents' heading.

-All information provided by parents/carers to the Send Partnership Service is treated confidentially.
+All information provided by parents/carers to the SEND Information Advice and Support Service is treated confidentially.
 You can find our Confidentiality and Data Protection Policies in the column on the left of this page under the 'useful documents' heading.

 Every local authority must publish a Local Offer.
-The Local Offer tells you what support is available for children and young people with special educational needs and disabilities (SEND) and their families
+The Local Offer tells you what support is available for children and young people with special educational needs and disabilities (SEND) and their families.In Peterborough this offer is called the Peterborough SEND Information Hub (Local Offer).

 What is the Local Offer?